 A couple of years ago (before things really got bad in the Sahara) it occurred to me that if I could be bothered I could link up my own lateral crossing of the Sahara between the Nile and Atlantic.
 Of course it would have taken me several years, but across three trips – Libya 1998, Egypt 2003 and SEQ 2006 (the blue lines added over the book’s map, top of the page) – it looks like I’ve covered about 90% of the distance.

-All that remained was a short stage in the eastern Algerian oilfields to the ‘Algerian Tree‘ (above left, in 2001) on the Libyan Ghadames-Serdeles Route L2 from Sahara Overland (left).
+All that remained was a short stage in the eastern Algerian oilfields to the ‘Algerian Tree‘ (above left, in 1999) on the Libyan Ghadames-Serdeles Route L2 from Sahara Overland (left).
 Some of you may recall that Micheal Palin visited this tree for his Sahara TV show and proclaimed ‘this spare, uncluttered, beautiful spot was one of my favourite places in the Sahara‘.

 Up until the gas plant attack at Tigantourine in January 2013, I could probably have knocked this out any time.
 Either driving down to Edjeleh oil camp right on the Libyan border (map right), then scooting over the dunes as shown on Google Earth (Sahara Overland Route L2′s Algerian stage?).
 A few years ago I recall making contact with an American oil worker based in Edjejeh, asking him about civilian access in the area.
 Alternatively, one could just nail it 100km east from the N3 highway south of Erg Bouharet.
-The stony reg thereabouts is criss-crossed with oil exploration tracks, but as I say, post-Tigantourine that area will be very closely watched.
+The stony reg thereabouts is criss-crossed with oil exploration tracks, but as I say, post-Tigantourine I imagine that area will be rather closely watched.